Indicia-Team/indicia-docs/site-building/iform/prebuilt-forms/dynamic-elasticsearch.rst

   Implement an indiciaSource control to make this code data source independent.

 [dataGrid]
+""""""""""

 Generates a table containing Elasticsearch data.
 See :ref:`elasticsearch-report-helper-dataGrid`.

 [download]
+""""""""""

 A button with associated progress display for generating downloadable zip files of CSV data from an associated [source] control.
 See :ref:`elasticsearch-report-helper-download`.

 [leafletMap]
+""""""""""""

 A map panel which uses the leaflet library that can display occurrence data from Elasticsearch in a variety of ways.
 See :ref:`elasticsearch-report-helper-leafletMap`.

+[permissionFilters]

+Output a selector for various high level permissions filtering options.
+See :ref:`elasticsearch-report-helper-permissionFilters`.

 [templatedOutput]
 """""""""""""""""